Phyllostachys aurea (golden bamboo)

 DistributionTop of page

-Native to Southeast China P. aurea has been in cultivation for some time in Japan, Europe and South America (McClure, 1957).
+Native to Southeast China and Vietnam, P. aurea has been in cultivation for some time in Japan, Europe and South America (McClure, 1957).
 It is now widely distributed, especially in North America, with reports as far north as Vancouver and British Columbia in Canada.
-It has escaped cultivation in Hawaii and Oahu (Gucker, 2009) and is documented as established in Taiwan, Australia, New Zealand, Mexico, Ecuador, Honduras, Costa Rica, Brazil, Argentina, Bolivia, Spain, the UK and Madagascar (USDA-APHIS, 2012).
+It has escaped cultivation in Hawaii and Oahu (Gucker, 2009) and is documented as established and naturalized in Taiwan, Australia, New Zealand, Mexico, Central and South America, Europe and Africa (USDA-ARS, 2017).

 Distribution TableTop of page